tomtomwombat/hyperloglockless/README.md

 [![License: APACHE](https://img.shields.io/badge/License-Apache-blue.svg)](https://github.com/tomtomwombat/hyperloglockless/blob/main/LICENSE-APACHE)
 ![Downloads](https://img.shields.io/crates/d/hyperloglockless)

-Lightning fast concurrent HyperLogLog for Rust.
+Lightning-fast, concurrent HyperLogLog for high-precision, low-memory cardinality estimation.

 ## Overview

 HyperLogLogs are a space efficient data structures for the "count-distinct problem", approximating the number of distinct elements in a multiset.
 [Paper](https://algo.inria.fr/flajolet/Publications/FlFuGaMe07.pdf).

-hyperloglockless is a lockless concurrent HyperLogLog, making it a direct replacement for `RwLock<OtherHyperLogLog<K, V>>`.
-To accomplish these goals, all methods take `&self` instead of modifying methods taking `&mut self`.
+hyperloglockless is a lockless concurrent HyperLogLog.
+It's simpler, faster, and more accurate than other HyperLogLog implementations:
+   - 🧵**Concurrent:** It's a direct replacement for `RwLock<OtherHyperLogLog<K, V>>`.
+All methods take `&self` instead of modifying methods taking `&mut self`.
 This allows you to put a HyperLogLog in an `Arc<T>` and share it between threads while still being able to modify it.
-HyperLogLog puts great effort into performance and aims to be as fast as possible, even in single threaded scenarios.
+- ⚡**Fast:** Designed to be fast and simple in both single and multi-threaded scenarios.

-hyperloglockless is also extremely accurate--it is able to count billions of items with 99.5% accuracy using only 65kb of memory.
+- 🎯**Accurate:** Stays extremely accurate beyond *trillions* of items while other implementations break down after millions of items.
+- 🔧**Flexible:** Can be configured with any size (other crates limit size to 65536 bytes!), hasher, or seed.
+- ✅**Tested:** Is rigorously tested and compared in [these benchmarks](TODO).

 ## Usage